n8sOrganization/kubeadm-crio-ubu2404/README.md

-# Installing CRI-O and Kubeadm v1.26.1 on Ubuntu Server v22.04
+# Installing CRI-O, Kubernetes with Kubeadm, MetalLB, Contour, Calico, and Longhorn on Ubuntu Server (Plus Kubeadm cluster upgrade steps)

-This doc will get you up and running with a K8s cluster on Ubuntu 22.04 `minimal` server install, complete with Calcio cluster networking and Longohrn persistent storage.
+This doc will get you up and running with a K8s cluster on Ubuntu 22.04 `minimal` server install, complete with Calcio cluster networking and Longhorn persistent storage.
 I've modified the tolerations for Calico controller pods so that you can run a fully functional K8s platform with just a single control plane node (It's commented in the manifest for calico.
 This is obviously not something you'd do outside of a lab)

 With a single node, you will end up with something like this:
 ![image](https://user-images.githubusercontent.com/45366367/216838964-10ad77e5-fc9e-4bd8-8e77-4ffc93c8958c.png)